kappa/ilass/ilass/README.md

-# ilass
+> [!NOTE]
+> This is a fork of [kaegi/alass](https://github.com/kaegi/alass).

-This Rust library contains the core algorithm for `ilass`, the "Automatic Language-Agnostic Subtitle Sychronization" tool.
-If you want to go to the command line tool instead, please click [here](https://github.com/SandroHc/ilass).
+`ilass` is a library to synchronize subtitles to movies.
+If you are looking for the command line tool, please click [here](https://github.com/SandroHc/ilass).

 ## How to use the library